 Each day brought new problems, and as I tried to handle those, the future continued to loom.
 There seemed to be no easy solution.
 I felt totally lost.

 The details of this experience are not as important as the effect they had on me.
-As a committed Christian woman, I focused on God, trying in every way possible to discern His will for our family.
-Knowing deep in my heart that He had a plan and that He would work in a way that was ultimately for our good, I wanted to make sure that we made no false step.
+As a committed Christian, I focused on God, trying in every way possible to discern his will for our family.
+Knowing deep in my heart that he had a plan and that he would work in a way that was ultimately for our good, I wanted to make sure that we made no false step.
 But no matter how often and fervently I would pray during the course of my day, it was at night that my mind would go everywhere as I dwelled on the “what-ifs?” and the uncertainty of the days ahead.

 Now, as I sit in the sweet home God has provided for us, and the details and problems that so occupied my mind have been resolved, I know that God carried me through the difficulties of those earlier days.
 I also know why I prayed myself to sleep and found comfort each night in the dark.